bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 Cross shard communication depends on shards reading this information and learning that the shard they're interested in has experienced a change.
 To load that change, they need to query that shard (i.e. connect to the nodes validating that shard).
 Communication across shards is thus not atomic and can be slow, depending on how many hops the execution of a stack of transactions requires.
 Composability of smart contracts [may or may not break](https://ethresear.ch/t/cross-shard-defi-composability/6268/6), further possibly stabilized by [yanking](https://ethresear.ch/t/cross-shard-contract-yanking/1450), but it's all in the air right now.

-A discussion on reducing shard count by x16 exists, which would drop the number to a mere 64 and approach the numbers that Polkadot is aiming for with parachains.
+A discussion on reducing shard count by a factor of 16 exists, which would drop the number to a mere 64 and approach the numbers that Polkadot is aiming for with parachains.
 This would improve composability (higher chance of contracts being on the same shard) and reduce the required number of validators for optimal security (128 * 64 is 8192, versus 131k before), but this is still under heavy [discussion](https://notes.ethereum.org/@vbuterin/HkiULaluS) and has other tradeoffs (notably - more bandwidth to run a validator, you'd need a stable 5Mbit+ connection).

 ### Parachains